AdaCore/gnatcoverage/testsuite/STR/source/intro.rst

 Introduction
 ************

-This the GNATcoverage Software Test Results report produced by an automated execution of the GNATcoverage testsuite in a specific operational environment.
+This the GNATcoverage |str_doc| report produced by an automated execution of the GNATcoverage testsuite in a specific operational environment.
 This report features the following sections: